unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Rimlight.md

 | <img src="images/InversedRimLightFeathterOn.png" height="256"> | <img src="images/InversedRimLightFeathterOff.png" height="256"> |

 ### Rim Light Mask
-Rim Light Mask : a gray scale texture(sRGB).
+Rim Light Mask : a gray scale texture(linear).
 The white part of the texture is displayed as Rim Light, and the black part is masked and not displayed.
  Gray Scale Texture Example |
 | ---- |
 |<img src="images/UVCheckGrid.png" height="256">|